 Justin Maxson (GRS’96) has been named deputy under secretary for rural development at the US Department of Agriculture (USDA).
 Maxson, who earned a master’s degree in anthropology and development, served for 6 years as CEO of the Mary Reynolds Babcock Foundation, which works to relieve poverty and advance economic justice in southern states, and 13 years as the president of the Mountain Association for Community Economic Development.

 Sara Garcia (CAS’12) is a special assistant in the US Department of Education Office of Planning, Evaluation and Policy Development.
-Garcia, who studied psychology at BU, worked most recently at the Bill & Melinda Gates Foundation, where she was a program officer for the North America, Policy and Finance Team.
+Garcia, who studied psychology at BU, worked most recently at the Bill & Melinda Gates Foundation, where she was a program officer for the North America program’s Development Policy and Finance team.
 She has also worked as a senior research and advocacy manager for the postsecondary education team at the Center for American Progress (CAP) and as a higher education fellow for Senator Patty Murray (D-Wash.) on the Health, Education, Labor, and Pensions Committee through the Congressional Hispanic Caucus Institute fellowship program.

 Carly Lindgren (Pardee’15) has joined the policy planning staff in the US Department of State.
 Lindgren served in the Obama administration as staff assistant and policy advisor for the Office of Intergovernmental Affairs.
 She previously worked as a legislative assistant in the Massachusetts House of Representatives and as an intelligence analyst in the Crime Strategies Unit of the Manhattan District Attorney’s Office.